FauzanAcyuto/realtime-weather-iot-pipeline/README.md

 [![MongoDB](https://img.shields.io/badge/mongodb-7.0+-green.svg)](https://www.mongodb.com/)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-## 🎯 Project Overview
+## Project Overview

-**Business Context:** Mining and agriculture operations in remote Australian regions require real-time weather monitoring for operational safety and efficiency.
-This system demonstrates scalable data ingestion patterns for environmental sensor networks in network-constrained environments.
+**Business Context:** Mining operations in Borneo is heavily obstructed by rains, and the slightest drizzle can cause a 'slippery' status to be raised which stops all production activities.
+Havig an accurate history of rainfall and the potential for machine learning predictions to be made would be indispensable for mine planning.

 **Key Features:**
 - Grid-based geographical sampling (configurable density)